Create Liquidity Pool on Solana in 1 Minute

 - Orderbook Length: 909

-To finish, we will click on "Create Market" and confirm the transaction, which will be between 2.5 and 5 SOL.
-Once this is done, we will obtain the "OpenBook Market ID" that we will copy to go to the next step.
+To finish, click “Create Market” and confirm the transaction, which will cost between 2.5 and 5 SOL.
+Once done, you’ll get the “OpenBook Market ID“, which you’ll copy to move on to the next step.

-2. Once we have the Openbook Market , we create the Liquidity Pool.
+2. Once You Have the Openbook Market, Create the Liquidity Pool

-Once the market is created in Raydium, we can proceed directly with creating the liquidity pool.
-It is important to note that you can only create the liquidity pool if your token is "Freeze", that is, it has limited the creation of more tokens, so its maximum supply is definitive.
+Once the market is set up on Raydium, you can go ahead and create the liquidity pool.
+It’s important to know that you can only create the liquidity pool if your token is “Freeze”, meaning token minting is disabled and the max supply is locked.

-To do so you can go to this dApp to revoke freeze Solana token, select your token and complete the process.
-The cost is only 0.1 SOL.
+To do this, head to this dApp to revoke freeze for token on Solana, select your token and complete the process.
+It only costs 0.1 SOL.

-Having clarified this, it's time to create the liquidity pool.
-You can do this using smithii's Create Liquidity Pool tool by selecting the option «I already have an OpenBook Market».
-However, we will also explore how to Create a Liquidity Pool on Raydium.
+With that sorted, it’s time to create the liquidity pool.
+You can use the Create Liquidity Pool tool from Smithii and select “I already have an OpenBook Market”, but we’ll also walk through how to create Liquidity Pool on Raydium.

-Get the 5 secrets behind the big players to launch a liquidity pool
+Get the 5 secrets top players use when launching a liquidity pool

 CEO & Co-Founder Smithii.
 Building on Solana since 2021 and passionate to share my experience on Solana projects.
-Founder of Lince and RECC, bringing Real World Assets to Solana.
+I also Founded Lince after years investing in DeFi.